Safer Internet Day

-On the 13 November a planning event will be take place in Cardiff to provide an overview of SID 2020 activities, how to get involved and how it could benefit your school, organisation or business.
-Places are limited so please register early.
+On the 13 November a planning event was held at the Clayton Hotel in Cardiff.
+The event provided an overview of SID 2020 activities, how to get involved and how it could benefit schools, organisations and businesses.

 This competition challenges children and young people to create a public announcement style advert aimed at friends and family.
 The theme is ‘A better internet: how to look after yourself and others’.
 The competition will close on 6 December 2019.
 Finalists will be invited to a screening of the films on Tuesday 11 February 2020 at the Safer Internet Day Event in Cardiff.

-Bilingual Safer Internet Day Education packs will be available for schools in November on the Online safety zone.
-The resources will provide a range of resources for schools to deliver sessions to children and young people across the age ranges.
+Bilingual Safer Internet Day Education packs are now available on the Online safety zone.
+These packs provide a range of resources for schools to deliver sessions to children and young people across the age ranges.

 - Register your school/ organisation/ business as a Safer Internet Day supporter from October 2020.

 - Spread the word - download and use our campaign kit (coming soon)

 - Spread the word on social media using #SaferInternetDay

 This page will be updated regularly with Safer Internet Day news and updates so please keep checking it.
 To receive updates about Safer Internet Day and online safety subscribe to our newsletter.

 Global theme: Safer Internet Day: together for a better internet